 ---

-title: Become a subject teacher
+title: Become an English teacher

 title_paragraph: |-

-<p>Tax-free bursaries of $bursaries_postgraduate_subject$ or scholarships of $scholarships_subject $ are available for eligible trainee subject teachers.</p>
+Tax-free bursaries of $bursaries_postgraduate_english$ are available for eligible trainee English teachers.</p>

 description: |-